 There are many articles which explain what style of content works.
 You should use that as a starting point and learn to fine tune your strategy on your own, this is true especially for content in Indian languages.

 Twitter & Facebook For Political Postings

 Twitter and Facebook have many users interested in news related topics.
 It would be useful to publish content in multiple languages on these platforms, i.e. the same message must be published in English, Hindi and regional languages.
 And preferably as separate postings.

 I have seen few politicians publishing in one regional language only, in a cosmopolitan city like Bengaluru, they need to reach out to voters who speak all Indian languages.

 During elections, the interaction between rival parties/politicians on Twitter has degraded lately.
 The language tends to deteriorate and vulgar at times.
 Luckily not too many are on Twitter.

 ShareChat For Political Postings

 The latest entry into this game has been ShareChat.
 It certainly has attracted the attention of the political fraternity because ShareChat has over 25 million Indian language users who publish and consume content.
-However, I believe it is not yet a platform ready for serious discussions.
-It is not “election ready” because the nature of conversations is not serious, it is for fun (and nothing wrong with that).
+However, I believe it is “not yet” a platform ready for serious discussions.
+It is not “election ready” because the nature of conversations is not serious, it is for entertainment (and nothing wrong with that).

 Voice, Something New to Try Out